Appdynamics/tibco-ems-monitoring-extension/README.md

 ## Prerequisites

+1. Before the extension is installed, the prerequisites mentioned [here](https://community.appdynamics.com/t5/Knowledge-Base/Extensions-Prerequisites-Guide/ta-p/35213) need to be met.
+Please do not proceed with the extension installation if the specified prerequisites are not met.

-Before starting this monitor, make sure your EMS server is configured to report statistics.
+2. Before starting this monitor, make sure your EMS server is configured to report statistics.
 You can do this by editing the file `tibemsd.conf` in your `TIBCO_HOME`, or by using the `tibemsadmin` command line utility.